smk762/notary_docker_main/README.md

 mild -reindex

 # Monitor the daemon logs
-tail -f ~/.mil/debug.log (you can also do this from outside the container, as the `.mil` folder is a shared volume)
+`tail -f ~/.komodo/debug.log (you can also do this from outside the container, as the `.komodo` folder is a shared volume)` Alternatively you can do this via `docker compose logs kmd -f -n 20` from the root folder of this project.

 # Exit the container
 exit